Section 1. Purpose

 Wages and Hours

 Graduate Assistants will be paid on an hourly basis at rates set for student workers.
-The hiring department will determine the number of hours per week to be assigned, a minimum of 14 up to a maximum of 20 except during breaks and the summer when full-time students may work up to 40 hours a week.
+The hiring department will determine the number of hours per week to be assigned, a minimum of 14 up to a maximum of 20 except during breaks and the summer when full time students may work up to 25 hours a week.

-a.
-The college/department develops a written description of the graduate assistant duties and forwards it to Human Resources for review and approval.
+- The college/department develops a written position description of the graduate assistant duties and forwards it to the Provost for review and approval.
+Upon approval, the Provost sends the position description to Human Resources for approval by the Chief Human Resources Officer.

-b.
-Upon notice of approval, the college completes the Student Employment Opportunity form for posting and disseminates notice of the position broadly to inform all potentially eligible graduate students.
+- Upon notice of approval, the college completes the Student Employment Opportunity form for posting on the university website and disseminates notice of the position broadly to inform all potentially eligible graduate students.

-c.
-The Hiring Supervisor selects the student(s) to fill the positions.
+- The Hiring Supervisor reviews resumes and interviews eligible applicants, then selects the best candidate(s) to fill the position(s).

-f.
-The supervisor completes and submits a Student Worker Action Form (SWAF) to the Student Payroll office.
+- The supervisor completes and submits a Student Work Authorization Form (SWAF) to the Student Payroll office.

-g.
-The Graduate Assistant completes hiring documents with Student Payroll and begins employment.
+- The Graduate Assistant completes all necessary and required hiring documents with Student Payroll and begins employment.

 Section 10.
 Review

-This procedure is subject to review on a biannual basis.
+This procedure is subject to review on an annual basis.

 Section 11.
 Approval